Table of contents

 Although the condition can occur without an identified cause, the most critical factor is intraocular eye pressure.
 Fluid naturally covers the eye to keep it hydrated and leaves through the drainage canal between the iris and cornea.
 If the canal becomes blocked, it leads to a buildup of fluid in the eye, which causes increased pressure and eventual damage to the optic nerve, ultimately leading to the condition.

 The condition is not always easy to diagnose.
-In most cases, a comprehensive eye examination is needed to diagnose glaucoma.
+In most cases, doctors use a comprehensive eye examination to diagnose glaucoma.
 The five most common tests will include:

 - Tonometry: measures the intraocular pressure